 The UK GDPR gives extra protection to ‘personal data relating to criminal convictions and offences or related security measures’.
-This covers a wide range of information about criminal activity, allegations, investigations and proceedings.
+This covers information about offenders or suspected offenders in the context of criminal activity, allegations, investigations and proceedings.

 In this guidance, we refer to this data collectively as ‘criminal offence data’, although this is not a term used in the UK GDPR.

 It includes not just data which is obviously about a specific criminal conviction or trial, but also any other personal data ‘relating to’ criminal convictions and offences.
 For example, it can also cover suspicion or allegations of criminal activity.

 ‘Relating to’ should be interpreted broadly.
 It covers any personal data which is linked to criminal offences, or which is specifically used to learn something about an individual’s criminal record or behaviour.
 This is consistent with the broad interpretation of ‘relates to’ in other UK GDPR and DPA 2018 provisions, such as the definition of personal data.

 Why are there special rules for this data?

 It is not just that this type of information might be seen as more sensitive or ‘private’.
 Recital 75 to the UK GDPR explains that this type of personal data merits specific protection.
 This is because use of this data could create significant risks to the individual’s fundamental rights and freedoms.

 It’s important to remember that individuals suspected or convicted of crimes are a highly stigmatised group.
 They may often be marginalised in a variety of different ways.
 For example, data about criminal allegations or convictions may have a particular impact on: